 The University conducts sponsored program activity with various sponsors, including agencies and departments of the federal government, the commonwealth, local government entities, companies, and foundations.
-Sponsored activity in 2014 and 2013 was \$697.6 million and \$759.4 million, respectively, with approximately 61% of the funding awarded through the National Institutes of Health.
-Grants and contracts - ARRA represents funding received through the American Recovery and Reinvestment Act of 2009.
+Sponsored activity in 2015 and 2014 was \$713.9 million and \$697.6 million, respectively, with approximately 59% of the funding awarded through the National Institutes of Health.
 Most University sponsored activity is conducted on a cost reimbursable basis with the University receiving funding after the related expenses have been incurred.

 Certain sponsors, however, provide funding in advance of related expenses, and such funding is recorded as advanced receipt of grant funds on the Consolidated Balance Sheets.
 Revenue from sponsored awards is recognized as the related expenses are incurred.
 There is no assurance that sponsored awards will continue to be made at current levels.